Electrical Code: Is Your System Up to Standard?

 Each update to the various building codes aims to improve safety for people living in houses, buildings, and public spaces.
 What was once considered state-of-the-art safety technology has since seen significant improvements.

 Stricter standards have led to fewer electrical fires caused by faulty systems.
 That helps people feel safer at home and in other spaces they use daily.
-Refer to Residential Electrical Installation – When Should You Call a Pro? for complete details.
+Refer to our article Residential Electrical Installation – When Should You Call a Pro? for complete details.

 When Should You Renovate Your Electrical System?